apollographql/rover/docs/source/readmes.md

 These Rover commands are for publishing and fetching the [README](https://www.apollographql.com/docs/studio/org/graphs/#the-readme-page) associated with a graph variant.

-READMEs are [Markdown based](https://www.apollographql.com/docs/studio/org/graphs/#supported-markdown), and supports Apollo-specific shortcodes, which are documented [here](https://www.apollographql.com/docs/studio/org/graphs/#readme-shortcodes).
+READMEs are [Markdown based](https://www.apollographql.com/docs/studio/org/graphs/#supported-markdown), and support Apollo-specific shortcodes, which are documented [here](https://www.apollographql.com/docs/studio/org/graphs/#readme-shortcodes).

 ## Fetching a README from Apollo Studio

 > This requires first [authenticating Rover with Apollo Studio](./configuring/#authenticating-with-apollo-studio).

-You can use Rover to fetch the READE of any Studio graph variant.
-Run the `readme fetch` comand, like so:
+You can use Rover to fetch the README of any Studio graph variant.

+Run the `readme fetch` command, like so:

 ```bash
 rover readme fetch my-graph@my-variant